blacklanternsecurity/bbot/docs/scanning/presets.md

 bbot -t evilcorp.com -p ./my_spider.yml spider
 ```

-...the value of `web_spider_distance` will be overridden by `spider`.
+...the value of `web.spider_distance` will be overridden by `spider`.
 To ensure this doesn't happen, you would want to switch the order of the presets:

 ```bash
 bbot -t evilcorp.com -p spider ./my_spider.yml